Ok, it’s presumptuous of me to speak for Mr. Shaw – but, whatever.

 What should I ask them, to figure out how to adjust the message I’m trying to communicate?

-A useful tool in all communication – and especially in the context of selling and signing up clients.
+A useful tool in all communication – and especially in the context of selling and signing on clients.

-Incidentally (actually: intentionally) that’s why the system I designed to help you generate sales now that everything business has changed or stalled, starts with asking questions.
+Incidentally (actually: intentionally) that’s why the IP to Profit system I designed to help you generate sales from your customer list, starts with asking questions.

-And that will enable you to create a new revenue centre, even when right now everything is so complicated.
+Doing so will enable you to keep serving and keep earning, even when right now everything is so complicated for most every business.